 Machines like the Anycubic Photon have opened a whole new category for affordable resin printing.
 First of all, the process of setting up the printer was a breeze; the usability didn’t differ much from machines three times the price.
-But the most important thing: It delivers detailed prints.
+But the most important thing is it delivers detailed prints.

-Across our time testing this machine, the print quality was impressive with nearly flawless surfaces and defined intricate details coming shining through.
+During our time testing this machine, the print quality was impressive with nearly flawless surfaces and defined, intricate details coming shining through.

 Aside from that, at under $500, it’s hard to find reasons to discount the quality of the Anycubic Photon.

-3D Printer Review: 2018 Anycubic Photon Review – Best Budget Resin 3D Printer
+Best 3D Printer Review: 2019 Anycubic Photon Review – Best Budget Resin 3D Printer